 - g.
-If teams are housed in separate properties, the host must negotiate comparable room rates at each property. - h.
-A minimum of 16 rooms shall be reserved for each of the participating teams.
-If teams are housed in separate properties, teams will be assigned according to a random draw. - i.
+If teams are housed in separate properties, the host must negotiate comparable room rates at each property. - A minimum of 16 rooms shall be reserved for each of the participating teams.
+If teams are housed in separate properties, teams will be assigned according to a random draw - i.
 All housing must be located within 30 miles from the site of competition.

-Facilities must have ample field lighting in order to be considered to host regional competition.
+Facilities must have ample field lighting and permanent or temporary seats for 250 in order to be considered to host regional competition.